webplatform/docs-wpd/CSS_property_guide/index.md

 * IE < 9: doesn't support SVG for background-images, or multiple background images, or gradients
 * IE < 10: doesn't support gradients
 * Not all browsers support animation of background images.
 Recent -webkit- based browsers transition between background images by cross fading.

-===Examples===

-For the examples section, you should provide one or two brief examples that succinctly show how to do a real world implementation of the property being shown.
-Just a brief CSS snippet will suffice for the printed example; for the embedded real working example, you'll need to provide full HTML too.

-<pre>.one {
-  background-image: url(images/icon.png);
-  /* here we are applying a single background image to our first block level container element */ /* (could be anything, but it is a <div>in the live example. */ }

-.two {
-  background-image: -webkit-linear-gradient(top,#aaa,#eee);
-  background-image: -moz-linear-gradient(top,#aaa,#eee);
-  background-image: -ms-linear-gradient(top,#aaa,#eee);
-  background-image: -o-linear-gradient(top,#aaa,#eee);
-  background-image: linear-gradient(to bottom,#aaa,#eee);
-  /* Here we are applying a linear gradient to our second block level container. */ /* We have included a line with each different vendor prefix type, so that all supporting */ /* browsers will have something they can apply.
-This includes a prefixless version of the */ /* property, which uses the latest version of the syntax for the spec.
-As browsers update their  */ /* implementations and drop their prefixes, tyhey can start to use this syntax instead, meaning */ /* that the code will still work. */
-}

-.three {
-  background-image: url(images/icon.png), -webkit-linear-gradient(top,#aaa,#eee);
-  background-image: url(images/icon.png), -moz-linear-gradient(top,#aaa,#eee);
-  background-image: url(images/icon.png), -ms-linear-gradient(top,#aaa,#eee);
-  background-image: url(images/icon.png), -o-linear-gradient(top,#aaa,#eee);
-  background-image: url(images/icon.png), linear-gradient(to bottom,#aaa,#eee);
-  /* In this case we are applying both the background image and the gradient to our third block level container. */ }</pre>

-===Interactive examples===

-At a slightly later date, we are intending to integrate [http://dabblet.com/ Dabblet] with our site, so we will be able to have live examples running inside our references and tutorials.
-Until the live example viewer is properly implemented, we would suggest Including all the source code for the examples inside <code>&lt;pre&gt;</code> elements in the property page just for now.

 ===Related articles===